-If you mirror only one axis, the machining direction is reversed for the new machining cycles (cycles 2xx).
-The machining direction remains the same for older machining cycles, such as Cycle G75/G76 POCKET MILLING.
+If you mirror only one axis, the machining direction is reversed for the milling cycles (Cycles 2xx).

-▶ Mirrored axis?: Enter the axes to be mirrored.
+▶ Mirrored axis?: Enter the axis to be mirrored.
 You can mirror all axes, including rotary axes, except for the spindle axis and its auxiliary axes.
 You can enter up to three axes.